Baptism and the Early Church

 9 Know ye not that the unrighteous shall not inherit the kingdom of God?
 Be not deceived: neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor abusers of themselves with mankind, 10 Nor thieves, nor covetous, nor drunkards, nor revilers, nor extortioners, shall inherit the kingdom of God.
 11 And such were some of you: but ye are washed, but ye are sanctified, but ye are justified in the name of the Lord Jesus, and by the Spirit of our God (1 Corinthians 6:9-11, KJV).

-Baptism was mostly done out of doors, but sometimes inside, but always by immersion.
+Baptism was mostly done out-of-doors, but sometimes inside, but always by immersion.
 And clothed.

 Notice that the Roman Church admits that immersion was the original practice, without the use of baptismal fonts (like it now uses):